Yoav666s/dnd-wiki/collections/_classes/basic-rules/druid/main.md

 - You can't cast spells, and your ability to speak or take any action that requires hands is limited to the capabilities of your beast form.
 Transforming doesn't break your concentration on a spell you've already cast, however, or prevent you from taking actions that are part of a spell, such as Call Lightning, that you've already cast.
 - You retain the benefit of any features from your class, race, or other source and can use them if the new form is physically capable of doing so.
 However, you can't use any of your special senses, such as darkvision, unless your new form also has that sense.
 - You choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the DM decides whether it is practical for the new form to wear a piece of equipment, based on the creature's shape and size.
 Your equipment doesn't change size or shape to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.

+## Druid Circle
+At 2nd level, you choose to identify with a circle of druids.
+Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.